theRedHeadDeveloper/Raspberry-Pi-GPIO-control-with-Node/README.md

-# After downloading the repository enter the following commands in the your Raspeberrry Pi's console.
+# After downloading the repository, enter the following commands in the your Raspeberrry Pi's console.
 1. npm init
 2. npm install express
 3. npm install epoll